BeNe: The Netherlands & Belgium

 BeNe profile of the Culturally Curious

-The typical BeNe visitor is well-educated, usually in a higher income bracket and has a good-to-excellent command of the English language.
-They are technology savvy - knowing how to shop online for the best deals – but also aware and conscious of travel trends and issues around sustainability in the tourism sector.
+The typical BeNe visitor is well-educated, progressively minded, a sophisticated traveller and are happy to speak in English.
+They are digitally savvy - knowing how to shop online for the best deals – but also aware and conscious of travel trends and issues around sustainability in the tourism sector.
 Visitors from Belgium are mostly 30+, visitors from The Netherlands are mainly 45+.
-They are likely to be travelling as a couple or with other adult friends.
-The typical BeNe holidaymaker stays on average of 4-7 nights in Ireland.
-With plenty of affordable and easy access options, Ireland can be a short- or longer-holiday option for this group who (especially in the Dutch market) take multiple holidays during the year.
-They like to travel off-season and have a relatively propensity to become return visitors.
+They are likely to travel as a couple without kids or with other adult friends.
+The typical BeNe holidaymaker stays on average 4-7 nights in Ireland.
+With plenty of affordable and easy access options, Ireland can be a short- or longer-holiday option for this group who, especially in the Dutch market, take multiple holidays during the year.
+They can travel in shoulder or off-season period and have a relatively high propensity to become return visitors.

 What does the BeNe visitor want from a holiday?

 They are interested in everything that a destination has to offer, while seeking an authentic experience.
-Key characteristics of the ideal holiday for the BeNe visitor to Ireland are:
+Key characteristics of the ideal holiday for the BeNe visitor to the island of Ireland are:

-- Being active in nature and getting off the beaten track (especially activities like walking and cycling).
+• Being active in nature and getting off the beaten track (especially activities like walking and to a lesser extent cycling)

-- The Belgian visitor is looking for value for money and enjoying the local cuisine is an important part of their trip.
+• The Belgian visitor looks for quality and enjoying the local cuisine is an important part of their trip.